reubenmiller/go-c8y-cli/docs/_docs/shell-examples/output-data.md

 }
 ```

 You can also use the globstar to move a nested property.
-THe following maps all of the literal properties from `agent_Details.country` to `country`:
+The following maps all of the literal properties from `agent_Details.country` to `country`:

 ```sh
 c8y devices list --pageSize 1 --fragmentType company_Example --select "country:agent_Details.country.*"